Dog Boy (novel)

 Dog Boy (2009) is a novel by Australian author Eva Hornung.
-It won the 2010 Prime Minister's Literary Award for fiction and was inspired by the story of feral child Ivan Mishukov.
+It won the 2010 Prime Minister's Literary Award for fiction and was inspired by the story of a feral child in Russia, Ivan Mishukov.

-Plot summary
+Background and synopsis

+The story was inspired by the story of feral child Ivan Mishukov.

 Romochka is a feral child, raised by dogs and found on the streets of Moscow in the summer of 1998.
 He appears to be six years old and has been with the pack for two years.
 This novel examines his life on the streets and the changes he undergoes as he transforms from "dog" to "boy".

-Dedication
+Publication

+Dog Boy, by Eva Hornung, was published in 2009 by Text Publishing.

-This book is "For Philip Waldron".
+The book is dedicated "For Philip Waldron".

 Reviews

 Writing in The Guardian reviewer John Burnside called the book "a wonderful novel, a tour de force, even."

 In Australian Book Review Judith Armstrong noted that "the whole novel is beautifully written".